 Unless your tour begins at your front door (and kudos to you if it does), every logistical fork in the road begins with a single question: “What bike am I going to ride?”
 While rentals might an option, there’s something about bringing your own trusted steed.
 Click here and download Adventure Cyclist's comprehensive guide on how to travel with your bike.

 If you are considering bringing your bike along on a flight, the following links to the shipping pages of a few major airlines may be of use.

-When it comes to the all important case, a cardboard bike box from the neighborhood bike shop can work, especially if it's packed well (see Boxing Your Bike article), but it's risky.
-Your bike is minimally protected and it takes a lot of time and dis-assembly to do it right.
-It's worth considering if you're (a) broke, (b) arriving and departing from different airports and need to ditch your case, or (c) know you'll never need a bike case again as long as you live.
-If you do go cardboard, remember, double box it.
+When it comes to the all important case, a cardboard bike box from the neighborhood bike shop can work, especially if it's packed well.
+The more often a cardboard bike box is used, the less effective it becomes, so keep that in mind.
+Consider this option if you're (a) frugal, or (b) arriving and departing from different airports and need to ditch your case.

 For maximum protection, a hard shell bike travel case is hard to beat.
 They often include foam padding on the inside, and will prevent objects from puncturing through your box in transit.
 However, with great durability comes great weight.
 When using a hard shell bike box, consider the weight of your box and that of your bike to avoid excess weight fees.

 Like hard shell bike travel cases, a soft shell case will provide excellent protection, but without much of the weight.
 These often include molded plastic padding where your bike needs protection the most, and durable tear resistant fabric elsewhere.
 They are also easy to store when not in use.

 Here’s a list of some companies who offer hard and soft shell cases.
 Expect to pay anywhere from $300 on up.